Super Fly (soundtrack)

-Super Fly is the third studio album by American soul musician Curtis Mayfield, released in July 1972 on Curtom Records.
+Super Fly is the third studio album by American soul musician Curtis Mayfield, released on July 11, 1972, by Curtom Records.
 It was released as the soundtrack for the Blaxploitation film of the same name.
-Widely considered a classic of 1970s soul and funk music, Super Fly was a nearly immediate hit.
+A classic of 1970s soul and funk music, Super Fly was a nearly immediate hit.
 Its sales were bolstered by two million-selling singles, "Freddie's Dead" (number 2 R&B charts, number 4 Pop charts) and the title track (number 5 R&B, number 8 Pop).
 Super Fly is one of the few soundtracks to out-gross the film it accompanied.

 Super Fly, along with Marvin Gaye's What's Going On (1971), was one of the pioneering soul concept albums, with its then-unique socially aware lyrics about poverty and drug abuse making the album stand out.
 The film and the soundtrack may be perceived as dissonant, since the film holds rather ambiguous views on drug dealers, whereas Curtis Mayfield's position is far more critical.
 Like What's Going On, the album was a surprise hit that record executives felt had little chance at significant sales.
 Due to its success, Mayfield was tapped for several film soundtracks over the course of the decade.

+Background

+Mayfield had previously contributed two songs to Krakatoa, East of Java; the film was a critical and commercial failure, but marked his first foray into soundtrack work.
+His contribution began when Super Fly director Gordon Parks Jr. asked Mayfield and his backing band to cameo as a nightclub act in the background of a scene.
+Parks wanted a full song to play in the scene, which led to the beginning of soundtrack sessions.

+Production

+The recording session for the song "Pusherman" took place at Bell Sound Studios in New York, and was followed by a several months-long hiatus (during which Mayfield wrote The Times Have Changed for his former group The Impressions and formulated his next solo effort, Back to the World).
+The instrumentals for the remaining songs were produced in a three-day session at Curtom Studios, which involved an in-studio band of as many as 40 performers.
+Guitarist Craig McMullen states, "The advantage of it is, if you have a full orchestra, when you place your licks, you don't have to worry about your licks bumping.
+You can hear everything that's going to go down."
+The album was primarily written by Mayfield from a basement apartment in Chicago while undergoing a trial separation from his wife and children.